olgazju/ml_camp_2023/midterm_project/README.md

 I explore my dataset and evaluate different models on it to identify the most effective one for predicting movie success.
 I transform the top performer model into a service that anyone can use.
 Additionally, I package it in a Docker file, ensuring it can be run in various environments.

+## Dataset

+**Movies Dataset**: My dataset, consisting of around 8000 rows, combines data from the OMDB and TMDB APIs and is saved in `data/movies.parquet`.

 ## Data

 The data for this project was collected from two different APIs: [OMDB API](https://www.omdbapi.com/apikey.aspx) and [TMDB API](https://developer.themoviedb.org/reference/intro/getting-started).
 The data from both APIs was merged into a single dataset based on the `imdb_id` that they both share during scrapping.

 The reason for fetching data from two APIs is to compile a comprehensive dataset, where OMDb provides additional data regarding awards and nominations, and the tmdb metadata + credits provide insights into the individuals involved in the making of the movies and common information about movies.

+To reproduce my Notebooks you don't need to recollect data, I'm just placing here an exact description of how the data was collected so the process can be repeated by anyone.

 ### Data Collection